drozdps/coral_tech_test/README.md

 - The component shows child objects which are presented on SObject's layouts and accessible by Salesforce users
 - Child objects are determined dynamically using Metadata API
 - The component uses single SOQL to fetch related objects and count them
+- Spinner support is added
+- The component is generic and can be added to any SObject detail screen

+**Pros of the solution**
+- Good performance
+- Low usage of limits (single SOQL query and 1 Metadata API request)
+- The solution is generic (any SObject)
+- Simplicity
+- All business-valuable objects are visible on the component, so it can be used by Sales/Service/Opps teams
+- The solution is extendable and can be imrpoved (caching metadata, etc.)

+**Cons of the solution**
+- Metadata API must be accessed to fetch accessible related lists
+- This solution works only for "domain" business objects, not with SF-internal support objects.
+So this is not a solution for Salesforce database analysis

 **Flow"**
 ![picture](imgs/3.png)